 - Developing relevant life and leadership skills through seminars, speakers, and opportunities for practical application of these skills to effect change and influence the lives of others.

 Leadership of SSI

 Hilda Mahare, an experienced leader, role model, and the wife of our executive director in Tanzania, serves as the director of the Stacey Sauerberg Initiative at the City of Hope.
 Hilda is a secondary school teacher and guidance counselor and is a labor leader among teachers.
 She leads our efforts with the girls at TCOH, especially the secondary students.
-As an ambassador for women’s leadership and TCOH, she will be visiting the United States November 2017.
+As an ambassador for women’s leadership and TCOH, she will be visiting the United States in late 2018.

-In this inaugural year of the Stacey Sauerberg Initiative, we are building the foundation of education and growth for the coming years.
-In keeping with our plans for the Dr. John Chacha Secondary School and Institute of Leadership, our current fundraising goals include the development of adequate teacher housing, sustainable water access, an athletic field, student transportation and the purchase of additional land for continued growth of the campus.
+In the initial years of the Stacey Sauerberg Initiative, we are building the foundation of education and growth for the coming years.
+In keeping with our plans for the Dr. John Chacha Secondary School and Institute of Leadership, our current fundraising goals include sustainable water access, an athletic field, student transportation (school bus) and the purchase of additional land for continued growth of the campus.